-c) For the avoidance of doubt, the IPA or Program Administrator may request documentation to demonstrate that Approved Vendors are operating in compliance with this requirement.
+- not prohibited from otherwise employing persons with criminal records or using such persons for in-person solicitations.4 - c) For the avoidance of doubt, the IPA or Program Administrator may request documentation to demonstrate that Approved Vendors are operating in compliance with this requirement.

-F. Telemarketing
+G. Telemarketing

-- Approved Vendors shall comply with, and shall ensure that all of its employees, agents, and contractors comply with, any and all federal, state, and local laws regarding restrictions on contacting its customers, including but not limited to, the federal Do Not Call Registry, the CAN-SPAM Act of 2003, the Telemarketing Sales Rule, the Telephone Consumer Protection Act of 1991, the Telephone Solicitations Act (815 ILCS 413), and any analogous state or local laws.
-This includes provisions related to: - a) Prohibitions against automatically dialed calls to cellular telephone numbers; - b) Call time restrictions; - c) Call curfews and banning calls to customers on statutory holidays or during a declared state of emergency; - d) Not autodialing or texting wireless numbers without prior express written consent; - e) Limitations on the length of time callers may allow phones to ring; - f) If using automated or prerecorded messages, ensuring compliant opt-out mechanisms are available, including a toll-free number to allow customers to easily opt-out of future calls; - 2) All Approved Vendors that engage in outbound marketing activities shall respect the wishes of customers who do not want to be contacted by maintaining accurate and current "do-not-contact" lists of such customers and by requiring its subcontractors to maintain such lists. - a) Companies with "do-not-contact" lists that receive customer "do-not-contact" requests through an employee, agent, or contractor shall add the customer to their "do-not-contact" lists. - b) Companies with "do-not-contact" lists shall ensure that employees, agents and contractors (e.g., solar lead generators) have access to up-to-date "do-not-contact" lists, and that they comply with all laws and ABP program guidelines regarding sales and marketing interactions. - c) Companies with "do-not-contact" lists shall have reasonable protocols to ensure that employees, agents and contractors do not initiate contact with customers on their "do-not-contact" lists. - d) For companies with "do-not-contact" lists, their agents and contractors may contact customers previously listed on a "do-not-contact" list who later initiate contact with Companies, their agents or contractors, but subject to all applicable local, state and federal limitations on the breadth of such contact. - 3) In addition to complying with the Telephone Solicitations Act, an Approved Vendor that contacts customers by telephone for the purpose of selling or leasing PV systems, advertising, or soliciting customers for PPAs shall provide the agent's name and a unique identification number that can be used to identify the agent.
-The Approved Vendor's representative shall state that they represent an independent seller or TPO of PV systems, and shall not state or otherwise imply that they are employed by, representing, endorsed by, or acting on behalf of, a utility or a utility program, a consumer group or a consumer group program, or a governmental body or a program of a governmental body (unless the Approved Vendor is a governmental body or consumer group, or otherwise compliant with the process outlined in Section 1.C.1).c) above).
+- 1) Approved Vendors shall comply with, and shall ensure that all of their employees, agents and contractors comply with, any and all federal, state, and local laws regarding restrictions on contacting its customers, including but not limited to the federal Do Not Call Registry, the CAN-SPAM Act of 2003, the Telemarketing Sales Rule, the Telephone Consumer Protection Act of 1991, the Telephone Solicitations Act (815 ILCS 413), and any analogous state or local laws.
+This includes provisions related to: - a) Prohibitions against automatically dialed calls to cellular telephone numbers; - b) Call time restrictions; - c) Call curfews and banning calls to customers on statutory holidays or during a declared state of emergency; - d) Not autodialing or texting wireless numbers without prior express written consent; - e) Limitations on the length of time callers may allow phones to ring; - f) If using automated or prerecorded messages, ensuring compliant opt-out mechanisms are available, including a toll-free number to allow customers to easily opt-out of future calls; - 2) All Approved Vendors that engage in outbound marketing activities shall respect the wishes of customers who do not want to be contacted by maintaining accurate and current "do-not-contact" lists of such customers and by requiring its subcontractors to maintain such lists. - a) Companies with "do-not-contact" lists that receive customer "do-not-contact" requests through an employee, agent or contractor shall add the customer to their "do-not-contact" lists. - b) Companies with "do-not-contact" lists shall ensure that employees, agents and contractors (e.g., solar lead generators) have access to up-to-date "do-not-contact" lists, and that they comply with all laws and ABP program guidelines regarding sales and marketing interactions. - c) Companies with "do-not-contact" lists shall have reasonable protocols to ensure that employees, agents and contractors do not initiate contact with customers on their "do-not-contact" lists. - d) For companies with "do-not-contact" lists, their agents and contractors may contact customers previously listed on a "do-not-contact" list who later initiate contact with Companies, their agents or contractors, but subject to all applicable local, state and federal limitations on the breadth of such contact. - 3) In addition to complying with the Telephone Solicitations Act (815 ILCS 413), an Approved Vendor who contacts customers by telephone for the purpose of advertising or soliciting customers for community solar subscriptions shall provide the agent's name and a unique identification number that can be used to identify the agent.
+The Approved Vendor's representative shall state that they represent a community solar provider, and shall not state or otherwise imply that they are employed by, representing, endorsed by, or acting on behalf of, a utility or a utility program, a consumer group or a consumer group program, or a governmental body or a program of a governmental body (unless the Approved Vendor is a governmental body or consumer group, or otherwise compliant with the process outlined in Section 1.C.1).c) above).